Skip to content

 CSV field delimiter

 Delimiter must be one character.
 The character cannot be alphanumeric, single quote, or double quote.
-Tab-delimited files will be \t.
-By default the delimiter is a comma.
+By default, the delimiter is a comma.

 Configure a Generic S3 input using configuration files